 The OCCC frequently receives questions and complaints from consumers about the negative debt collection practices they experience.
 Examples of unlawful creditor behavior include excessive amounts of telephone calls to debtors, misrepresentation of the facts to third parties, threats of arrest, and illegal repossession.

-If you have complaints about the collection practices of an OCCC licensed lender, please call the Consumer Assistance Hotline at 800.538.1579 or fill out a complaint form and send it to this agency (mailing address, e-mail address, and fax number provided on the form).
+If you have complaints about the collection practices of an OCCC licensed lender, please call the Consumer Assistance Hotline at 800.538.1579 or submit a complaint to this agency.

 Creditor Harassment: Frequently Asked Questions

 The Fair Debt Collection Practices Act requires that debt collectors treat you fairly and prohibits certain methods of debt collection.
 Of course, the law does not erase any legitimate debt you owe.

 Debt collection practices in Texas must comply with both Texas debt collection law and the federal Fair Debt Collection Practices Act.
 The Federal Trade Commission provides an excellent source of detailed information on its fair debt collection page; most of the text from that page is presented here for your convenience.
 (FTC page in Spanish)

 What debts are covered?

 Personal, family, and household debts are covered under the Fair Debt Collection Practices Act.
 This includes money owed for the purchase of an automobile, for medical care, or for charge accounts.

 A debt collector is any person who regularly attempts to collect debts owed to themselves or others; included in this definition are attorneys who collect debts on a regular basis.
 Note that the federal Fair Debt Collection Practices Act applies only to collectors working for professional collection agencies and attorneys hired to collect debts.
 Texas law addresses actions taken by anyone trying to collect on a consumer debt.

 How may a debt collector contact you?